 YouTube SEO featured image

 Keyword stuffing is the overuse of keywords that sound or read completely unnatural.
 Google will penalize any video that uses keywords excessively and lowers its ranking.
-Because of this, be sure to use keywords appropriately to create relevance, but do not overdo it.
+Because of this, use keywords appropriately to create relevance, but do not overdo it.

 Finding Effective Keywords

 By clicking on the video subgroup, all the videos related to the keywords come up with the most popular and most relevant listed first.
-If one wants to get traffic from Google to view a YouTube video or channel, one needs to be in the top five listings on the SERP for important keywords or keyword phrases.
+To get traffic from Google to view a YouTube video or channel, one must be in the top five listings on the SERP for important keywords or phrases.

 Finding the best keywords is sometimes counterintuitive because ranking high for generic keywords, such as the word ‘dog’ on the SERP, is very difficult.
 It is better to use longer keyword phrases but still get plenty of searches, such as “training your dog to speak.”

-Great keyword phrases to use for videos include “How to” in the title.
+Great keyword phrases for videos include “How to” in the title.
 An example would be “How to Train Your Dog to Speak.”
-Funny and catchy video titles that contain the keywords attract more attention, such as “How to Train Your Dog to Speak French with a British Accent.”
+Funny and catchy video titles with keywords attract more attention, such as “How to Train Your Dog to Speak French with a British Accent.”

 YouTube SEO: How to train your dog